Logo light mode the Fabryk

 Tipping is not compulsory in the UK, but it's customary to leave a 10-15% tip in restaurants if you're happy with the service.

-Other London Things and Tips 😼
+Other Bristol Things and Tips 😼

 • Power Plugs - Type G: The large and clunky one - Do yourself a favor and pick up a universal converter beforehand.